AlexanderHerlan/syncpy/README.md

 Breaking down the .config settings
 -----------------------------------

-The **local_path** setting should be set to your working directory for the project on your local system you want to end up on your Linux server.
-Please note that you should use forward slashes ( / ) even for Windows paths.
-So what would normally be:
+The **local_path** setting should be set to your working directory for the project on your local system.
+This will be the folder that is pushed to the server any time a change is detected inside of it.

-	C:\dev\MyProject2

-Must be entered into the sync.config settings file as:

-	C:/dev/MyProject2

 The **remote_path** is the folder on your Linux web server that you want to push files to from the **local_path**.